ManneredZebra/Debridarr/README.md

 ## Logs

-Logs are displayed in the console window when running the application.
+Logs are displayed in the console window and saved to `logs/debridarr.log`.

 ## Troubleshooting